Nasty07/Nasty07/README.md

 - 👀  Hello, I’m @Nasty07..
-- 💻  IT Sys Admin @ToubisEditions!
+- 💻  IT Technician @ToubisEditions!
 - 🐍  In love with Python!
 - 📫  Reach me on Discord => Nasty#8147